Kelsiasm/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/02373e16-e996-4b19-9d19-39f0de23ee7c" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 As you can see here, my Virtual Network, Active-Directory-vnet, has been set up and deployed successfully.
+Following this set-up and deployment, I then went in to create my Virtual Machine.
 </p>
 <br />